Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Ad URL Polymorphism

-The Protobuf responses are a hot mess of bytes, but there are human-readable URLs that can be grepped.
+The Protobuf responses are a hot mess of bytes, but there are human-readable URLs that I can grep.

 Detected ad URLs vs intercepted ad URLs